Giom-V/Home-assistant/automations/README.md

 ### [Meetings](meetings.yaml)

-- Theses automations are meant to switch a light colors depending on if I'm in a meeting and if I'm talking (using the [Mutesync](<mutesync.com>) device and integration), but since I have set it up since my last move I'm not going to comment on it.
+- These automations are meant to switch a light colors depending on if I'm in a meeting and if I'm talking (using the [Mutesync](<mutesync.com>) device and integration), but since I have set it up since my last move I'm not going to comment on it.
 It's quite straightforward so it shouldn't be hard